John Birt is a diverse musician who has proven his versatility on many stages throughout the world.

 As a classical guitarist, recent solo programs have explored 16th century lute music, the solo cello and violin music of J.S.
 Bach, and have included world premieres by American composers David Macbride and Thomas Schuttenhelm.
-John completed his Master’s degree at The Hartt School, where he studied with internationally recognized pedagogue Richard Provost and partook in master classes by Oscar Ghiglia, Andrew York, Odair Assad, and Scott Tennant.
+John completed his Master’s degree in Guitar Performance at The Hartt School and his Bachelor’s at Rhode Island College, during which he performed in master classes with Oscar Ghiglia, Andrew York, Odair Assad, and Scott Tennant.

 As a folk musician, John has studied and performed Celtic music for over a decade, performing on guitar, voice, mandolin, and banjo.
 In 2010 he founded a seven-piece Irish ensemble called Craic Was Mighty (“craic” being the Irish word for fun, gossip, merrymaking, etc.).
 The group recorded two full-length albums and continues to make appearances in the USA and Canada.

 In 2016 John became one of the founding members of the French 75 Dixieland Jazz Band, an early jazz quintet in which he performs on tenor banjo and vocals.

-Please direct all communication to email@example.com
+Please direct all communication regarding booking and private lessons to email@example.com